-Various characteristics play a part in determining the increase or decrease of jobs per residents, such job type, availability of jobs, housing cost, and availability of affordable housing.
+Various characteristics play a part in determining the increase or decrease of jobs per resident, such as job type, availability of jobs, housing cost, and availability of affordable housing.
 The County of Alameda currently has more residents living within its county limits and working outside of its jurisdiction.
 This resembles the characteristics of bedroom communities.
-For example, Union City is setting strategic policies to produce more jobs per residents in order to evolve into a more balanced community.
-Similarly, Alameda and Fremont are projected to produce significantly more jobs, evolving into more heavily commercial areas.
+For example, Union City is setting strategic policies to produce more jobs per resident in order to evolve into a more balanced community.
+Similarly, Alameda and Fremont are projected to produce significantly more jobs, evolving into more heavy commercial areas.